 Brining the Brisket

 After the curing process, you will cover the brisket with a dry rub blend before smoking.
-Both the brine and the rub lend the pastrami it’s well-known flavor.
+Both the brine and the rub give the pastrami its well-known flavor.

 Smoking Setup for Pastrami